 Monitoring (tracking) is essential to ensure that policies and procedures are effective and operating.
-We seek to track our progress in relation to modern anti-slavery action by setting goals and future Action Plans for each year.

-Set out below is a table outlining our initial three-year goals, and progress made towards them, and in CRITERION 7 are our planned future actions.
+We seek to track our progress in relation to modern anti-slavery action by setting goals for each year.
+Set out below is a table outlining our goals, and progress made towards them, for the 2022 reporting period:

-Planned Completion Year Action Status as of 2023 CY 2021 Introduce modern slavery (MS) clause to all Procurement Contracts Completed 2021 Develop remediation guidelines based on findings/ experiences from Y1 Completed 2022 Develop KPIs for suppliers which correlate with ethical sourcing Ongoing 2022 MS training to Board, Leadership team and high-risk roles Completed 2022 HR training webinar on the role of HR in MS risk management, reporting obligations and other tools, resources and requirements relevant to HR Completed 2022 Commence training of high-risk and high-spend suppliers: Design and develop Supplier MS workshops based on supplier group/classification and risk rating -undertaken by ACAN in November and December 2022 Ongoing 2022 Commence process of contacting suppliers and contractors to receive their updated MS policies Completed 2023 Roll out MS training to the next level of Catholic Healthcare Managers concentrating on Property Finance and IT Completed 2023 Onboarding MS training program for new employees to be implemented Ongoing 2023 Complete action plans for other Catholic Healthcare departments including Property and HR Completed 2023 Design, formalise and introduce ethical vendor questionnaires (e.g. ACAN guidelines) or disseminate supplier self-assessment questionnaire.
+Planned Completion Year Action Status as of 2022 CY 2021 Introduce Modern Slavery (MS) clause to all Procurement Contracts Completed 2021 Develop Remediation guidelines based on findings/ experiences from Y1 Completed 2022 Develop KPIs for suppliers which correlate with Ethical Sourcing Ongoing 2022 MS training to Board, Leadership team and high-risk roles Completed 2022 HR training webinar on the role of HR in MS risk management, reporting obligations and other tools, resources and requirement relevant to HR Completed 2022 Commence training of high-risk and high-spend suppliers: Design and develop Supplier MS workshops based on supplier group/classification and risk rating -undertaken by ACAN in November and December 2022 Ongoing 2022 Commence process of contacting suppliers and contractors to receive their updated MS policies Ongoing 2023 Roll out MS training to the next level of Catholic Healthcare Managers concentrating on Property Finance and IT Ongoing 2023 Onboarding MS training program for new employees to be implemented Ongoing 2023 Complete Action Plans for other Catholic Healthcare departments including Property and HR To be commenced 2023 Design, formalise and introduce ethical vendor questionaries (e.g. ACAN guidelines) or disseminate supplier self-assessment questionnaire (SAQ).
 Ongoing

-We will continue to use goal setting/action plans and assessment of completion against these, as our primary metric when it comes to measuring the success of modern slavery initiatives.
+We will continue to use goal setting, and assessment of completion against those goals, as our primary metric when it comes to measuring the success of modern slavery initiatives.
 We will continue to review and evaluate our performance.

-As at 31 December 2023, the following training has been conducted by Catholic Healthcare:
+As of 31 December 2022, the following training has been conducted by Catholic Healthcare: